Tio Business School

-Tio Business School is a private Dutch educational institution, founded by the business community in 1969 in the city of Hengelo.
-Tio has establishments in Amsterdam, Rotterdam, Eindhoven, Utrecht, Hengelo and Groningen.
+Tio Business School is a private Dutch educational institution, founded by the business community in 1969.
+Tio is a private school that is nationally organised and yet local with six campuses in total out of which four are international: Amsterdam (international), Rotterdam (international), Eindhoven (international), Utrecht (international), Hengelo and Groningen.

-Tio offers recognized daytime programmes at Bachelor and Associate Degree (Higher education), Mbo (Intermediate Vocational), and Master level in the fields of business management, finance, event management, hospitality and tourism.
+Tio offers recognised and accredited full-degree English-taught programmes at associate, bachelor and master level (Higher education) and MBO-4 (Vocational education) in the fields of business & entrepreneurship, hospitality & events, marketing & communications, and real estate brokerage & spacial development (only in Dutch).

-Tio has been awarded with the title of small-scale and intensive education by the Dutch-Vlamish Accreditation organisation (NVAO).
-The institution regularly scores and ranks high in the Dutch Keuzegids HBO.
+Tio Business School has five programmes listed in the Higher Education Guide 2026, all of which are ranked number one.
+The institution has also been awarded the title “Excellent in its field”.
+The Higher Education Guide describes how students are very satisfied with the education and how student performance is above average.

-As of 2020 Tio has been taken over by the Salta Group, a large Dutch educational institution.
-This means that some Schoevers-programs are now offered at the Tio locations.
+QS Stars has awarded Tio Business School no less than 4 stars.
+On individual components, Tio has shown top performance in various areas such as 5-star rating for Teaching, Global Engagement and Employability followed by 4-star rating for Facilities and Good Governance.

 History

 Tio has been established in 1969 by VVV-Director D.J.F.
 Wilmink on behalf of the business community in order to fulfill the need for educated people in the hospitality and tourism industry.

 In the early 70's tourism flourished explosively, but there was a lack of the right education and schools.
 Corporate responded by founding three institutions; Tio Business School, the AVR vocational school and the AVV vocational school.
 These trade schools were popular due to their short and focused programs which matched the needs of future employers.
 When the Dutch government stopped subsidizing these schools in the late 1980s, Tio proceeded as a private institution.